 Claire teaches painting workshops in both Canada and in the US, and has received grants to attend artist residencies at the Vermont Studio Center in 2011 and 2013, and the Da Wang Culture Highland artist residency in southeastern China, in 2013.
 She created her own self-directed artist residency in San Miguel de Allende, Mexico (Dec.
 2015-Jan.
 2016), where she spent a month.

+Claire's colourful designs are reproduced onto merchandise for Toronto-based fashion house, Nuvango, and on tech accessories through GelaSkins.
+Most recently, she was selected as one of six artists to collaborate with Microsoft Canada, to design skins for their newly released Microsoft Surface computers.
+Her designs are expected to sell nationally, in Microsoft Stores and Best Buy stores, among other retail locations.
 U.S. retail chain, Urban Outfitters, sells her original artwork under their Anthropologie banner, online as well as in their New York, Chicago, and Montreal stores.
 They reproduce her artwork on merchandise, such as bags, rugs, bedding, accessories and apparel, and sell it under the Claire Desjardins signature label.
 Claire’s work has also appeared in major motion pictures as well as popular television shows.

 Her work can be found in both private and corporate collections around the world.